ksevindik/ksevindik.github.io/_posts/2013-06-10-transactiontemplate-and-rollback-rules.md

+---
+layout: post
-# TransactionTemplate and Rollback Rules
+title: TransactionTemplate and Rollback Rules
+author: Kenan Sevindik
+---

 When I was playing with `TransactionTemplate` during one of my Spring training sessions, I promptly suggested the audience try changing the default rollback rules while using `TransactionTemplate`.
 After all, `TransactionTemplate`